University of Colorado Boulder Data & Information Overview

 College Factual recognizes the best colleges and universities in its annual rankings.
 These rankings include categories for best overall colleges, best colleges for each major, best value schools, and much more.

-According to College Factual's 2020 analysis, CU - Boulder is ranked #245 out of 1,727 schools in the nation that were analyzed for overall quality.
+CU - Boulder is ranked #227 out of 1,715 schools in the nation for overall quality on College Factual's 2021 Best Colleges list.
 This puts it in the top 15% of all schools in the nation.
+This is an improvement over the previous year, when CU - Boulder held the #245 spot on the Best Overall Colleges list.

 CU - Boulder also holds the #4 spot on the Best Colleges in Colorado ranking.